huanghj78/conan/README.md

 # Conan: Uncover Consensus Issues in Distributed Databases Using Fuzzing-driven Fault Injection
-Conan is a testing framework for detecting consensus issues in distributed databases by fault injection.
+Conan is a novel fuzzing-driven fault injection approach which can effectively generate fault sequences and reveal consensus issues in distributed databases.

 * We observe that state changes improve the efficiency of generating fault sequences.
 Hence, Conan monitors state changes as feedback to guide fuzzing for the effective generation of fault sequences.